sfvicente/BlazorBestPracticesAndGuidelines/Docs/ApplicationDevelopment/Compatibility.md

 <br>

-### Add “browser” as a supported platform in the project file to enable browser compatibilty checks for libraries.
+### Add `browser` as a supported platform in the project file to enable browser compatibilty checks for libraries.

 ```csharp
 <SupportedPlatform Include="browser" />